-Almost

-people were reached through the consultation, of which

-were children, young people and parents/caregivers across Boroondara children aged under 10 years of age took part in creative activities including Voice Lab run by Polyglot Theatre and in art drawing sessions of young people consulted were aged 10-17 years of age parents/caregivers completed an online survey where young people took part in were parents two 1.5 hour focus groups eliciting in-depth information about the key needs of young people in Boroondara
+- Almost 1,000 people were reached through the consultation, of which 928 were children, young people and parents/caregivers across Boroondara. - 151 children aged under 10 years of age took part in creative activities including Voice Lab run by Polyglot Theatre and in art drawing sessions. - 342 parents/caregivers completed an online survey where 98% were parents. - 58% of young people consulted were aged 10-17 years of age. - 340 young people completed an online survey with 59% identifying as female, 36% male, 2% as non-binary and 3% not stating.

-Figure 9: breakdown of respondents reached during the Children and Young People Action Plan engagement
+Figure 9: breakdown of respondents reached during the Children and Young People Action Plan engagement.